jacobrosenthal/rust-training-aimldevfest-2019/src/error_handling.md

 ## error handling playground

-Its worth spending some time in the option result playground here to get your mind around all this
+Its worth spending some time in the option result playground here to get your mind around all this.

 ```rust,editable
 use std::io::ErrorKind;